 Mostly Mischief is a small, family owned home business operating out of Nanaimo, British Columbia, Canada.
 I have been grooming locally since 2010, and am proficient in all-breed dog grooming.
 I specialize in curly-coated dogs, especially poodles.
 I am currently working on achieving my Master Groomer title through the Canadian Professional Pet Stylist organization.
-I also breed miniature poodles and miniature dachshunds.
+I also breed miniature poodles.

 Because this is a small home business, I cater to dogs and pet parents that prefer a one-on-one, low-stress environment.
 I only work on one dog at a time (multiple dog families are the only exception) and provide a cage free, private grooming session to ensure that your dog is getting the best care possible and is in the salon for a shorter duration, which means less stress on your pet.

 I put the safety of our clients first.
 Dogs are never left unattended.
 Safety loops are used on the tables and tubs for restraint, and I use the Groomer's Helper brand safety restraint system on more difficult pets so that they may be groomed without injuring themselves or others.
 I do not use heated cage dryers.
 Pets are hand-dried wherever possible.
 For the pets that have difficulty with being dried, I use box fans that circulate room temperature air, and only under direct supervision to ensure that the pets do not become stressed.
 When there is an overlap between the pickup of one dog and the drop-off of another, the dogs are not allowed to interact to reduce the possibility of injury or stress.
 Dogs from the same family are allowed to remain together.

 Value of service is very important to me.
 Instead of up-charging for extras such as nail grinding or premium shampoo, I include everything in the price.
 I only use premium shampoo and grooming products to get the best results without passing that cost onto my clients.